Ken Russell people

-The actress plays small roles in many Ken Russell films: Georges Sand in Lisztomania, the singer in Prisoners of Honor as well as Lair of the White Worm, Salome, The Rainbow and the Clouds of Glory tv films.
+The actress plays small roles in many Ken Russell films: Georges Sand in Lisztomania, the singer in Prisoners of Honor as well as Lair of the White Worm, Salome, The Rainbow (where she was also responsible for the choreography) and the Clouds of Glory tv films.
 She has also worked on stage, for example in Steven Berkoff´s Salome.
 She died in 2005.

 Best known as the dying Delius in Song of Summer.
 His other roles with Russell included The Music Lovers, The Devils and The Boyfriend.
 Born in Northern Ireland he died in 1973.
 Other work included under Olivier in Henry V and the stage musical Candide by Bernstein.
 He appeared in the stage version of The Devils 10 years before Russell filmed it.

-She has worked with Russell from the 1960s to now.
-She appeared in Dante's Inferno, The Devils, Savage Messiah, The Rainbow, Prisoners of Honor and Lady Chatterley.
+She has worked with Russell from the 1960s onwards.
+She appeared in Dante's Inferno (above), The Devils, Savage Messiah, The Rainbow, Prisoners of Honor and Lady Chatterley.
+In Ken's Isadora she plays the young Isadora Duncan with some impressive dancing (below).
 She wrote and starred in a play about Kurt Weill and Lotte Lenya which Russell directed.
 I met her, she is a very nice modest person.

 A ballet dancer he was due to play the dancer Nijinsky but the film collapsed.
 Russell later brought him in as Eric Fenby, the un-dancer like youth in Song of Summer.
 Gable has also played in Women in Love, The Boyfriend, The Music Lovers, The Lair of the White Worm and The Rainbow.
 Even though he had genuine acting abilities, he remained a dancer and built up a distinguished career.
 He recently died of cancer.